Submit Article

 What Was the Outcome?

-The High Court granted Axis a stay of execution of the Suit 342 Orders and the costs order pending Axis’s appeal.
-The stay was conditional on Axis paying, within two weeks, the remainder of the damages and costs arising from the Suit 342 Orders (less the remainder of the $200,000 already held by FEM’s solicitors) to FEM’s solicitors to be held as stakeholder.
+The court granted Axis a conditional stay of execution of the judgment and costs order.
+The stay was conditioned on Axis paying the remainder of the damages and costs owed to FEM's solicitors to be held as stakeholder, within two weeks.

 Why Does This Case Matter?